Buyers guide to auctions

-Note: Before making a pre-auction offer you need to have read and understood the Procedure for Pre-Auction Offers.
+Before making a pre-auction offer you need to have read, understood and signed the Procedure for Pre-Auction Offers.
 This form will be given to you by the Barfoot & Thompson salesperson.
 Your salesperson will also be able to assist you with your written offer should you wish to submit before auction day.

 Before bidding at an auction you need to:

-- Be able to pay 10% deposit (by personal or bank cheque or immediate bank transfer) and sign the contract as soon as the auction is over.
+- Be able to pay 10% deposit (by immediate bank transfer) and sign the contract as soon as the auction is over.